 Sweet potatoes are seriously a FAVE of mine and a staple in my kitchen.
 I love that they taste great, can be cooked in multiple ways, and can be incorporated in so many different meals!
 They have got to be one of my most FAVORITE ingredients to cook with.
 You can even throw them in a dessert like Gluten Free Sweet Potato Pie Bars.
 See what I mean?
 SO versatile!
 There are also multiple ways to cook and enjoy sweet potatoes, like in THIS whole30 breakfast bowl and many others.
 Here are a few ways to cook them:

-- Crock Pot Sweet Potatoes are easy to make and deliver perfectly tender sweet potatoes EVERY.
+- Slow Cooker Sweet Potatoes are easy to make and deliver perfectly tender sweet potatoes EVERY.
 SINGLE.
 TIME.
 I love this method because you can’t mess it up!

 - Baked: throw them in the oven and let them roast, whole or in bite sized chunks.